Dog-Friendly Broome: Visiting Broome with a Dog

 Over the years the accommodation options in Broome have become increasingly dog-friendly, at least when it comes to caravan parks.
 Not that long ago, none of the caravan parks in town permitted pets to stay, but now the majority are pet-friendly.

-Each of Broome Caravan Park, Discovery Parks – Broome, RAC Cable Beach Park and Tarangau Caravan park accept pets, although check for any site restrictions or other rules.
-It’s best to call up and book, and advance bookings are recommended over the winter months.
+Each of Broome Caravan Park, Discovery Parks – Broome, RAC Cable Beach Park and Tarangau Caravan park accept pets on selected sites.
+It’s best to call up and book, including checking for any extra restrictions, with advance bookings a must over the winter months.

-If you do arrive during the peak season without a booking, both of the current overflow sites, at the Pistol Club and the Seventh Day Adventist site, also allow pets.
-During the winter of 2021, Broome council also trialled free camping for self-contained RVs in part of the Cable Beach carpark, with no restrictions on pets.
-However, I don’t believe this trial continued in winter of 2022.
+If you arrive during the peak season without a booking, both of the current overflow sites, at the Pistol Club and the Seventh Day Adventist site, also allow pets.
+We queued first thing at the morning at the Pistol Club.

-Outside of Broome, about 20 minutes back along the highway, both the Broome’s Gateway Pet Friendly Caravan Park and Roebuck Roadhouse allow pets.
+Outside of Broome, about 20 minutes back along the highway, Broome’s Gateway Pet Friendly Caravan Park naturally allows pets.
+Originally the only pet-friendly option near Broome, the park has a fenced off-leash exercise area area for dogs, but no powered sites.

 Keeping Your Dog Safe Around Broome